Provenance Export

 • semimod – semimodule scalar multiplication (for aggregate provenance)

-• value – scalar value (for aggregate provenance)
+• value – scalar value (for aggregate provenance, or numeric constant lifted into a continuous random variable)

 • mulinput – multivalued input (for Boolean provenance)